TerribleDev/blog.terribledev.io.hexo/source/_posts/Parsing-cli-arguments-in-dotnet-core-Console-App.md

 Now last note, apps return exit codes.
 Basically an integer representing either a success `0` or an error `>0` just be aware that command line tools should return a status code 0 if everything is ok.

-## Ok I get it, now how to I parse things in dotnet
+## Ok I get it, now how do I parse things in dotnet

 Great, so circling back to the beginnings of my story.
 I needed a **solid** cli parser.
 One that can do commands n levels deep, auto parsing properties, and has a clean api.
 The cli parser for ef, and dotnet seems to fit that bill.